-There has been a continuation in the decrease in dog fouling around Church Green however residents have reported significant dog fouling on verges in the De Bruce Road/ Rugby Club area.
-It is thought that this is happening when some dog walkers use night time darkness as a period for not picking up their dog waste.
+It was reported that there had been a continuation in the decrease in dog fouling around Church Green however residents had reported significant dog fouling on verges in the De Bruce Road/ Rugby Club area.
+It was thought that this was happening when some dog walkers used night time darkness as a period for not picking up their dog waste.